Mae West in 1936 (Wikimedia Commons / Paramount Pictures)

 The hot-as-a-pistol actress, born 120 years ago today, certainly didn't act like she was on her way into heaven, consistently playing slithery, come-hither roles that portrayed her as tough but seductive.

-Born Mary Jane West on August 17, 1893 in Brooklyn, the daughter of a prize fighter and fashion model started entertaining at age 5.
+Mary Jane West was born Aug.
+17, 1893, in Brooklyn, the daughter of a prize fighter and fashion model, and started entertaining at age 5.
 By 14 she was doing vaudeville, and at 18 she was on Broadway.
 She literally shimmied her way into wider notice – and renown – in a Shubert Brothers revue and soon started writing her own material under the name Jane Mast, including a controversial play she called Sex.
 The public loved it; the critics did not.

 She finally had a hit with Diamond Lil in 1928 and then it was on to Hollywood, where soon she was playing against Cary Grant in She Done Him Wrong.
 She continued a successful and suggestive career in film and on the radio but occasionally ran into charges of vulgarity and bawdy behavior – and some members of her family weren't too happy about her professional choices, either.

-She had at least one, maybe two, marriages that she kept secret, but when she died in 1980 at the age of 87, she had been with Paul Novak, a “Mr. California” 30 years her junior, for 27 years.
+She had at least one, maybe two, marriages that she kept secret, but when she died Nov.
+22, 1980, at the age of 87, she had been with Paul Novak, a "Mr. California" 30 years her junior, for 27 years.

 Other Mae West-isms that have endured are the many quotes that have become part of the American lexicon.
-A few of our favorites:
+Here are a few of our favorites:

 "Is that a pistol in your pocket, or are you just happy to see me?"
 (She Done Him Wrong, 1933)